Counter-fraud

 National Fraud Initiative

-The National Fraud Initiative (NFI) in Scotland is a counter-fraud exercise led by Audit Scotland, and overseen by the Cabinet Office for the UK as a whole.
+The National Fraud Initiative (NFI) in Scotland is a counter-fraud exercise led by Audit Scotland, and overseen by the Public Sector Fraud Authority for the UK as a whole.
 It uses computerised techniques to compare information about individuals held by different public bodies, and on different financial systems that might suggest the existence of fraud or error.
 It means that public bodies can take action if any fraud or error has taken place, and it allows auditors to assess fraud prevention arrangements that those bodies have.

 National Fraud Initiative: Non-domestic rates - Small Business Bonus Scheme pilot